These fresh mint brownies are made in one bowl, with creamy melted chocolate and bright freshly chopped mint leaves.

 Whole Large Eggs + an Extra Egg Yolk: Eggs act as a binding agent and also add structure and leavening.
 There are no chemical leaveners in these brownies ensuring that they remain thick and fudgy rather than cakey.
 The extra fat from the additional egg yolk adds extra richness to the brownie.

-Line a 9 x 9-inch baking pan with parchment paper allowing the ends to extend over two of the sides and set aside.
-Preheat the oven to 350 degrees Farenheight and position an oven rack in the middle of the oven.
+Step 1: Preheat the oven to 350°F (180°C) and position an oven rack in the middle of the oven.
+Line a 9 x 9-inch baking pan with parchment paper allowing the ends to extend over two of the sides to create a sling.

 Pour the melted butter and mint leaves into a blender and process until smooth.
 About 1 minute.